vallotlab/scNanoCUTTag_10X/README.md

 as count matrices, coverage file and report.

-To launch pipe :
+To launch the pipeline :

 .run_multiple_samples.sh path/to/samplesheet

-the pipe will first create a config file, and then launch the script schip_processing.sh.
+the pipeline will first create a config file, and then launch the script schip_processing.sh.
 Functions called in schip_processing.sh are mainly stored in scripts/func.inc.sh